Alexander Cameron (priest): Jacobite rising of 1745

 (An bratach bhàn), the Jacobite Standard of the 1745 Uprising.

 Alexander Cameron is believed to have been present when Bishop MacDonald, in violation of strict orders from the Congregation for the Propaganda of the Faith to maintain an apolitical stance, blessed the Jacobite Army standard before its raising at Glenfinnan.
 Afterwards, he was one of the priests of the Highland district whom the bishop reluctantly assigned as military chaplains with a captain's rank.
-According to the muster roll, Donald Cameron of Lochiel's regiment had three military chaplains: non-jurant and unregistered Presbyterian minister John Cameron of Fort William, non-jurant Episcopalian rector Duncan Cameron of Fortingall, and Catholic priest Alexander Cameron, "brother to Lochiel".
+According to the muster roll, Donald Cameron of Lochiel's regiment had three chaplains: non-jurant and unregistered Presbyterian minister John Cameron of Fort William, non-jurant Episcopalian rector Duncan Cameron of Fortingall, and Catholic priest Alexander Cameron, "brother to Lochiel".
 Cameron's other brother, Dr. Archibald Cameron of Lochiel, appears in the muster as "ADC to the prince."
 Alexander Cameron's duties would have involved saying Mass, administering the sacraments, and caring on the battlefield for the wounded and dying, rather than fighting during the Jacobite rising of 1745.